 Changed to 3.
-For non-excluded debt the Town will generally choose terms less than 20 years and structure as level principal payments, so that over time the annual debt payment goes down, opening up capacity for future capital.
+For non-excluded debt the Town will generally choose terms less than 20 years and structure as level principal payments, so that over time the debt schedule so that at least 50 percent of outstanding principal will annual debt payment goes down, opening up capacity for future capital.